 Some might say London is a strong competitor to Broadway when it comes down to musicals.
-Though I’ve been living in London for over 9 years now, I can count the musicals I’ve seen on one hand 🙊
+Though I have been living in London for over 9 years now, I can count the musicals I have seen on one hand 🙊

 Which leads me to & Juliet 💁